 Heading into a school meeting to talk about food allergy needs for your child can feel daunting.
-But food allergy mom and blogger Megan Lavin is here to help in her latest Megan’s Minute video.
+But food allergy mom and blogger Megan Lavin is here to help in this Megan’s Minute video.

 Megan has had 504 disability plans for her two sons with food allergies since each was in kindergarten.
 Add into the equation that her family has moved and changed schools several times, and as you’ll see in the video – she knows a lot about the 504 process.